turingschool/backend-curriculum-site/module1/lessons/methods_and_return_values.md

 <br>
 <br>

-**Turn and Talk**: Imagine the `upcase` method didn't exist.
+**Breakout Chat**: Imagine the `upcase` method didn't exist.
 How might you recreate this method in Ruby?

 <br>
 <br>